randallb15/All-Things-DSR/README.md

 [Learn site API token generator](https://learn-2.galvanize.com/api_token)

 > If you see this error:

-Error: The following directories are not writable by your user: /usr/local/bin.
+> Error: The following directories are not writable by your user: /usr/local/bin.
 You should change the ownership of these directories to your user.
 * use the suggestion the terminal gives
 ```bash
 sudo chown -R $(whoami) /usr/local/bin
 ```
 * use brew doctor to find any warnings you might have with brew

+**Create a directory to store all the Learn repos: Desktop/Galvanize/RPP2/LEARN

 ### For each Learn block, clone learn gSchool module into your Learn directory
 > if you have already cloned the repo,